juliamwangi123/django_photo_gallery/README.md

 ### Directory tree
-web

 - django-photo_gallery
 - gallery- base application folder.
 * settings.py - the configuration file.
 - photos.
 - static- where the pictures you upload and their miniatures are stored.

 ### Installation
 1. Clone this Github repository: